-Now currently at number eleven in book sales at Amazon.com and number nine on the USA Today Top 50 Books list, The Shack began as the self-published debut novel of an unknown writer.
+At number 11 in book sales at Amazon.com and number nine on the USA Today Top 50 Books list [at the time of this writing], The Shack began as the self-published debut novel of an unknown writer.
 It has sold like hotcakes: somewhere around 500,000 copies (depending on who you ask) in less than a year.
 However you feel about the book, the story of its success is remarkable; all the more so considering that the content is unashamedly Christian.

-Young does two things I wouldn't advise fiction writers to do: 1) depict the Trinity in bodily form and 2) put words in the Trinity's mouth.
-My fear would be that such attempts would result in hokey prose - and, to be honest, that happens from time to time in The Shack.
+Young does two things I wouldn't advise fiction writers to do: first, depict the Trinity in bodily form and, second, put words in the Trinity's mouth.
+My fear would be that such attempts would result in hokey prose—and, to be honest, that happens from time to time in The Shack.